DouglasPearless/jetbot/README.md

 <img src="images/LCD_bracket.jpg">

-Note: Follow the instructions to program the PD Buddy Sink for 5V 3A here otherwise it won't do anything when you plug it in!
+Note: Follow the instructions to program the PD Buddy Sink for 5V 3A otherwise it won't do anything when you plug it in!
 [PD Buddy Instructions link](https://git.clarahobbs.com/pd-buddy/pd-buddy-firmware/src/branch/1.2/docs/console_config.md)

 [You can buy the PD Buddy here](https://www.tindie.com/products/clarahobbs/pd-buddy-sink/) Note: I have no affiliation with Clara Hobbs and his PD Buddy product.